Drik0y/Cyclistic-Case-Study/README.md

 On the other hand, members top starting and ending stations are near universities, residential, and commercial areas.

 ### Conclusions
-***After the analysis, all patterns and insights found have lead us to the inference that members and casual users likely use bikes for:***
+***After the analysis, all patterns and insights found have lead us to the inference that members and casualS likely use bikes for:***

 | Casuals | Members |
 | ----------- | ----------- |